This card is no longer available to new customers.

 Summing up – NAB Rewards Visa

-The NAB Rewards Visa currently has a low signup bonus, and if your focus is on maximing points earn from spend then there are other cards on the market with more lucrative earn rates.
+The NAB Rewards Visa’s earn rate is not great, and if your focus is on maximing points earn from spend then there are other cards on the market with more lucrative earn rates.

 NAB Rewards has a couple of good transfer partners in Velocity, Asia Miles and KrisFlyer miles, and some unique redemption options from the AFL – but for serious points collectors, it’s probably worth looking for a card with higher earn rates.